 The Volcano vaporizer by Storz and Bickel has been on the market for many years now, and to some, its name is widely renowned for being the best desktop vaporizer you can purchase.
+The Volcano is one of the few vapes that have totally aged like fine wine.

 There are Volcanos from the early 2000’s still kicking around in circulation.
 If that doesn’t say something about the Volcano’s reliability and build quality, I don’t know what will.